Brand management: Social media

 Even though social media has changed the tactics of marketing brands, its primary goals remain the same; to attract and retain customers.
 However, companies have now experienced a new challenge with the introduction of social media.
 This change is finding the right balance between empowering customers to spread the word about the brand through viral platforms, while still controlling the company's own core strategic marketing goals.
 Word-of-mouth marketing via social media, falls under the category of viral marketing, which broadly describes any strategy that encourages individuals to propagate a message, thus, creating the potential for exponential growth in the message's exposure and influence.
 Basic forms of this are seen when a customer makes a statement about a product or company or endorses a brand.
 This marketing technique allows users to spread the word on the brand which creates exposure for the company.
 Because of this, brands have become interested in exploring or using social media for commercial benefit.

 Brand heritage

 Brands with heritage are not simply associated with antiquated organizations; rather, they actively extol values and position themselves in relation to their heritage.
 Brands offer multiple benefits to organizations at various market levels, reflecting the entire experiential process afforded to consumers.
 In the case of voluntary organizations if they can unlock their brand heritage and it will improve volunteer engagement, to the extent that organizations 'with a long history, core values, positive track record, and use of symbols possess, whether consciously or not, an inherent advantage in an increasingly competitive landscape'.
+In the luxury literature, heritage is distinctly recognized as an integral component of a luxury brand's identity.
 In the context of tourism preconceived notions of brand heritage stimulate the increased experience of existential authenticity, increasing satisfaction with the visitor experience.
 For consumer goods the communication of continuity of the brand promise can increase perceived brand authenticity.
+Heritage brands are characterized by their distinctive capacity to seamlessly integrate past, present, and future temporal dimensions.